 Most companies will make a blend to simulate the taste of coffee, and the substitute is not necessarily stimulant.
 There are though products that aim to change the way you re energize yourself.
 While coffee gives you a boost in energy it slowly depletes your adrenal glands.
 An interesting product is the Ayurvedic Roast, which contains Ashwagandha and Brahmi two Ayurvedic remedies.
 Take a look at our review about Ayurvedic Roast, where we go into the details of this blend.

 Ayurvedic Roast – Herbal Coffee Substitute – Organic Caffeine-free Coffee Substitute

-The Ayurvedic Roast is a mix of herbs and roasted grains, to allow a balance body to your daily cup, and offer you the great health advantages of the Ayurvedic medicine plants.
+The Ayurvedic Roast is a mix of herbs and roasted grains, to allow a balanced body to your daily cup, and offer you the great health advantages of the Ayurvedic medicinal plants.
 The ingredients list includes: